pchiusano/pchiusano.github.io/_posts/2020-10-12-learning-without-a-gradient2.markdown

 This fundamental issue of misleading local gradient information arises in higher-dimensional problems too, even though [local minima are a lot less common here](https://twitter.com/pchiusano/status/1181411170672136192).

 Let's now look at a class of learning algorithms that don't need gradient information.
-Gradient-free learning methods are a big deal: they are more widely applicable (many functions of interest are not differentiable, including hyperparameter search for other learning frameworks), and even in cases where differentiability is possible in principle, learning without a gradient means no fancy frameworks just to build up functions in differentiable form.
+Gradient-free learning methods are a big deal: they are more widely applicable (many functions of interest are not differentiable, including hyperparameter search for other learning frameworks), they can in theory be used for training recurrent neural nets [where backpropagation is problematic](https://news.ycombinator.com/item?id=24455443) and even in cases where differentiability is possible in principle, learning without a gradient means no fancy frameworks just to build up functions in differentiable form.
 Instead, you can write the functions being optimized using ordinary code in your favorite programming language, then optimize those functions as a black box.

 It might seem like we don't have much to go on if we aren't using gradient information... are we reduced to just random search?
 Or inefficiently estimating the gradient by sampling the output of "nearby" points, as in [Evolution Strategies](https://openai.com/blog/evolution-strategies/)?
 No, we actually have a lot to go on.
 Again to build intuition we'll stick with our original problem of finding the top of Mt.
 Everest, given only the ability to sample the altitude at any point on the globe.